kmarkeybraves/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 Interestingly, integrating with third parties is the easy part.
 Integrating solutions internally is much more difficult.
 This typically requires change management and a sponsor in the upper levels of management.

 Figure \@ref(fig:dataautomation) demonstrates a simplified version of the entire process from data sources all the way to the feedback loop you are creating with your marketing channel partners.
-When we refer to marketing channel partners, we could be referring to Google's add network, Facebook, or many others.
+When we refer to marketing channel partners, we could be referring to Google's ad network, Facebook, or many others.

 <div class="figure" style="text-align: center">